zorowangtt/phdthesis/source/12_chapter4_hp36_nonbonded.md

 ![Inter-residue thermal conductivity between adjacent residue pairs along the chain.](figures/non-bonded/line-intra-inter-lambda.png){#fig:inter_lambda width=70%}

-There is an ongoing debate ?? the dominant pathway of thermal energy transport in proteins.[@deniz2021;@mizutani2022;@buchenberg2016]
+There is an ongoing debate on the dominant pathway of thermal energy transport in proteins.[@deniz2021;@mizutani2022;@buchenberg2016]
-To address the issue, we carried out site-selective heat current analysis([@fig:histogram_lambda]).
+To address the issue, we carried out site-selective heat current analysis ([@fig:histogram_lambda]).
 As a result, the distribution of local thermal transport coefficients demonstrated substantial heterogeneity in protein thermal transport at microscopic scale:
 The residue-wise $\lambda$ values are ranging from about 0.08 to 0.3 W m^–1^ K^–1^, while the inter-residue thermal conductivity between adjacent residue pairs along the chain ranges from about 0.01 to 0.08 W m^–1^ K^–1^, indicating that the importance of the polypeptide chain as a major pathway of thermal transport in protein.